colvint/collection-manager/README.md

 });
 ```

-## Use our new ReactJS component template
+## Use our new ReactJS component template in any Meteor template

 ```html
 <div>